 The information comes from health encyclopedias, health dictionaries, and health journal and newspaper articles which are mostly full text.

-EBSCO gives access to: health articles and abstracts including Lancet, Journal of Obstetrics & Gynaecology, Harvard Health Letter (from Harvard Medical School) and American Family Physician, plus many more publications.
+EBSCO gives access to: health articles and abstracts including Lancet, Journal of Obstetrics & Gynaecology, and Harvard Health Letter (from Harvard Medical School), plus many more publications.

 (If you haven't used EBSCO in the past 30 days, these links will prompt you to log in with your library card details.)